Etale Steenrod operations and the Artin-Tate pairing: A Wu Theorem for e tale cohomology

 The identity map $Y \rightarrow Y$ is obviously equivariant for the group homomorphism $\Z \rightarrow \Z/N\Z$, and induces the map of spectral sequences

-This map of spectral sequences is not necessarily an isomorphism for any fixed $N$, but after taking the direct limit over the multiples of $n$, it becomes an isomorphism by the well-known comparison of group cohomology for $\wh{\Z}$ and $\Z$ with finite coefficients:
+This map of spectral sequences is not necessarily an isomorphism for any fixed $N$, but after taking the direct limit as $N$ runs over all positive multiples of $n$, it becomes an isomorphism by the well-known comparison of group cohomology for $\wh{\Z}$ and $\Z$ with finite coefficients: